Mercenary: Egypt

-Syrian Civil War
+Syrian civil war

-The Free Syrian Army claimed the Bashar al-Assad regime recruited mercenaries from Iran, Hezbollah militia and the Iraqi Mahdi Army militia during the Syrian Civil War.
+The Free Syrian Army claimed the Bashar al-Assad regime recruited mercenaries from Iran, Hezbollah militia, and the Iraqi Mahdi Army militia during the Syrian civil war.
 The Russian government had approved of the deployment in 2016 of the Wagner Group mercenaries to fight for the Syrian government.
 The Wagner Group is reported to have played an important role in helping to turn the tide of the Syrian civil war in favor of the government, which in 2015 appeared to be close to collapse.
 On 7 February 2018, the Wagner Group mercenaries were reported to have attacked an American base in Syria together with a pro-Assad militia in what is known as the Battle of Khasham.

 Turkey used Syrian mercenaries against the Kurds in Syria.

-Yemen Civil War
+Yemen civil war

 Multiple mercenary groups, called Popular Committees, which consists of Yemeni tribes loyal to different factions, were formed by both the Hadi government as well as the Houthi Supreme Political Council in the Yemeni Civil War.

 Saudi Arabian-led intervention in Yemen

-During operation Decisive Storm, multiple sources reported that Latin American military contractors from Academi headed by Erik Prince were hired by UAE Armed Forces to assist in the fight against Houthis.
+During Operation Decisive Storm, multiple sources reported that Latin American military contractors from Academi headed by Erik Prince were hired by UAE Armed Forces to assist in the fight against Houthis.

 Notable mercenaries

+The list includes foreign volunteers, private military contractors, and other "soldiers of fortune" from antiquity to the modern era.

+Cyber mercenary

+A cyber mercenary is a non-state actor that carries out cyber attacks for nation states for hire.
+State actors can use cyber mercenaries as a front to try and distance themselves from attacks with plausible deniability.